General Degree Information

 The Core Curriculum Requirements ensure breadth in each academic program.
 These requirements have been incorporated into the college's various degree programs.

 A normal full-time course load is 15 hours per semester.
-Course loads in excess of 19 semester hours require approval by the Associate Dean in the Student Division of the J.T. & Margaret Talkington College of Visual and Performing Arts.
-The Maximum course load for a student on probation is 16 hours.
+Course loads in excess of 19 semester hours require approval by the Associate Dean in the Student Division of the TCVPA.
+The maximum course load for a student on probation is 16 hours.
 The normal course load for a single summer term is 6-8 hours.
 To meet graduation requirements, a graduating senior may petition to take 9 hour one term or a total of 15 hours in both terms.